Getting Your Security Deposit Back

 There is nothing in the law which allows your landlord to raise your security deposit amount over time.

-If your landlord tries to do this, file an "unlawful rent increase petition" with the SF Rent Board (25 Van Ness Ave.).
+If your landlord tries to do this, file an "Unlawful Rent Increase Petition" with the San Francisco Rent Board.

 Join or Donate By Credit or Debit Card